FerrariAndrea/next13-fetch-cache-issue-template/README.md

 # next13-fetch-cache-issue-template

-This repo is made in order to help next to replicate this cache issue
+This repo is made in order to help Next.js to replicate this cache issue

 Repo structure:

 - backend, a simple server that will generate JSON responses with different payload sizes.
 - next-app, a simple next app that will generate a page using a fetch request to get data from the backend.

 # Important to know

 - the next.js pages 'my-app\app\test\[id]\page.jsx' is using server side rendering.
 - the fetch used to populate the next.js test pages uses the revalidate option, so the request should be stored in the next.js cache.
 - the test next.js pages will request data to the backend, and every request will have a different response payload size.
 - the payload size will increase following the increase of the 'id' requested

 # Next.js Issue

 If the payload is too big, an issue is coaming out:

 ```